postmanlabs/postman-code-generators/codegens/reactjs-axios/README.md

 * Since Postman-SDK Request object doesn't provide complete path of the file, it needs to be manually inserted in case of uploading a file.

 * This module doesn't support cookies.

-* testfile1, testfile2, testfile3 are random files generated for testing